This post's overview:

 In summer, take the Donau river cruise

 On the day 3, I recommend heading to Vienna Woods + Mayerling.
 This could be a perfect 1/2-day trip and for this trip, you’ll need a car.
 Some of the things you can do in Vienna Woods region is driving through Helenental Valley (and stopping everywhere to take photos); visiting Mayerling as well as the Cistercian Heiligenkreuz Abbey.
 Finally, you can drive to the super pretty town called Baden and explore the city centre by foot.
 It’s especially nice in summer, as it’s a spa town, however, you can enjoy it in winter too.
+If you don’t want to hire a car, you can take this tour.

 In the afternoon, you can return to Vienna and explore the last bits of the city.